gaodes/booksearcher/README.md

 - 🔍 Powerful search across multiple indexers via Prowlarr
 - 📚 Support for both eBooks and Audiobooks
 - 💾 Smart caching system for quick result retrieval
-- 🎯 Interactive and command-line modes
+- 🎯 Interactive and headless mode for easly using it remotely
 - 🐳 Docker containerization for easy deployment
 - 📡 Support for both Usenet and Torrent protocols